Introduction to IoT Core

 gcloud command-line tutorial, but you can also use the Cloud

 Console to view the resources you just created.

 Open the Navigation menu in the upper-left corner of the console, and then select IoT Core.

 You can also use this graphical user interface to create and manage device registries and devices.

 Congratulations!
 You just walked through the basic concepts of Cloud IoT Core

-gcloud command-line tool, and you used the GCP Console to view Cloud
+gcloud command-line tool, and you used the Cloud Console to view

 IoT Core resources.
 The next step is to create awesome applications!
 For more

 information, see the IoT Core documentation.